Paying Other Taxes

 Even if an individual is exempt from income taxes for whatever reason, most will still pay some form of tax.
-You have to pay sales tax on items you buy and property tax if you own a home.
+You have to pay sales taxes on items you buy and property taxes if you own a home.
 There are also user taxes such as those paid on gasoline, tobacco or alcohol.

 This is because the Amish community views the Social Security tax as a form of commercial insurance and is adamantly opposed to it.
 The group believes in self-sufficiency rather than relying on government aid programs.
 Amish families take care of their dependents and their elderly, accepting support from their community if needed.
 After clashes with the government, controversy over their rights and public support of the Amish position, the U.S. Congress exempted the Amish from participating in Social Security in 1965.
 They neither pay into the system nor use the benefits.
-They also do not accept welfare or unemployment benefits [source: Elizabethtown College].
+They also may not accept welfare or unemployment benefits [sources: Social Security, Amish America].

 Railroad workers don't pay Social Security taxes either.
 However, the group is subject to a separate and distinct set of taxes outlined by the Railroad Retirement Act.
 These taxes are used to fund railroad workers' retirement and to pay their unemployment benefits.
 The Railroad Retirement Board, an agency working independently of the government, administers these benefits, working closely with the Social Security Administration [source: IRS].